Linschlager/kotlin-rsa/README.md

 | --decrypt | Switch | Flag to decrypt the input file using the given private key |
 | --debug | Switch | Flag to enable debug output of Keys used (Public/Private Key)

+*Currently, the program does not overwrite any existing files but rather throw an error and abort*

 ## Example
 java -jar rsa-in-kotlin.jar --file=input/cipher.txt --private-key=input/sk.txt --decrypt --out=output/text.txt